MatthewW274/Dubious-Undergrad-Bikers/README.md

 ### Study Area
 Our study area is limited to the City of Toronto's city limits.
 This area has a diverse array of biking infrastructure that will help us analyze the ease and comfort of biking throughout the city.
 ### Common Controls - Tab Navigation Between Indices, Weight Adjustments
+To use the Bike2Basics app, click on one of the indices below this tab.
+Each tab has a number of factors related to bicycle comfort.
+The safety index has a streetlight density index, a bike theft index, a bike collisions index, and a level of traffic stress index.
+The accessibility index has a level of traffic stress index, a bike parking index, and a bikeshare index.
+The combined index has the previously calculated safety and accessibility indices, with an added speed index.
+All weights are adjustable using the sliders or the text boxes on the side of the app.
+Feel free to adjust the factors and take a look at how various indices impact the cycling experience in the city of Toronto.
 ### Three Tabs
 - Tab 1: Safety Index
 - Tab 2: Accessibility Index